UpdateHub/updatehub.github.io/docs/yocto-project/glossary.md

 It allows adding more information at the end of the variable name.

 #### UPDATEHUB_PRODUCT_UID
- Identifies the product id in use.
-This is used by rollouts.
+The UPDATEHUB_PRODUCT_UID identifies the product id in use.
+This is used by the updatehub server to identify the product and track the possible versions for rollouts.

 #### UPDATEHUB_RUNTIME_PACKAGES
 Is a variable configured to install some package in an image that supports UpdateHub,